Him (2025 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 38 out of 100, based on 35 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C−" on an A+ to F scale.

 Peter Debruge of Variety gave the film a positive review and wrote, "Amid the thrills, Him gets you thinking about the sport and all that it demands, potentially making monsters of our heroes in the process.
 But as the saying goes: Don't hate the player, hate the game."
 Frank Scheck of The Hollywood Reporter, gave a mixed review and wrote, "The performers give it their all, with Withers impressively handling the intense physicality of his role and Wayans effectively intimidating as the football legend whose prowess isn’t purely natural...
 But by the time it gets to the truly baroque, extremely gory final act that will leave audience members either hooting in delight or shaking their heads in derision, Him has long since gone off the rails."

 IndieWires David Ehrlich gave the film a C−, stating, "Him knows that it's silly as hell, but it has no idea how to balance that against the ostensible seriousness of its social critique, which is how you wind up with leaden dialogue sandwiched between moments of broad satire."
 On Marlon Wayans' performance: "Wayans is always exceptional as a dramatic actor, and the shark-eyed intensity he brings to this movie is the only thing that holds it together."

 In a negative review for RogerEbert.com, Robert Daniels gave the film a 0.5 out of 4 rating, and wrote, "HIM wants to deliver psychic shocks, but the film doesn't know what approach to take.
 The demonic scenes that seem to be inside Cam's head—a glittering mascot wielding a sledgehammer often lurks in the shadows—oscillate between being internalized and externalized with no real logic backing up the switches.
 We see medicines injected by Isaiah's personal trainer that are meant to increase Cam's performance, but the body horror of watching the needle pierce Cam's skin falls flat because we don't know what's in the vials or their actual effect.
 The film, for good measure, even tries to insert a Jesus motif whose religious importance is ham-fisted, rushed, and not all that original."

 Speaking about the negative reviews, Marlon Wayans said: "I respect critics.
 Their job is to critique.
 I respect their work.
 It shapes our industry.
 But an opinion does not always mean it's everyone's opinion.
 Some movies are ahead of the curve.
 Innovation is not always embraced and art is to be interpreted and it's subjective.
-I've had a career of making classic movies that weren't critically received [sic] and those movies went on to be classics.
+I've had a career of making classic movies that weren't critically received[sic] and those movies went on to be classics.
 So don't take anyone's opinion just go see for yourself."